douglascorrea/goals/Readme.md

 # This week
 - [x] Investigate how to use native components such as custom chrome tabs for react-native android (example of native UI components)
+- [x] Add documentation to repo top level
+- [ ] Add documentation to repo for domain layer
+- [x] Add documentation to repo for web
-- [ ] Add documentation to react native example repo
+- [ ] Add documentation to repo for react native
 - [x] See if nuclide will speed up react-native development
 - [x] Investigate unit testing react components
+- [ ] Investigate unit testing react native components
 - [ ] Investigate unit testing redux reducers
+- [x] Find ways to integration test domain-layer and web
-- [ ] Find ways to integration test domain-layer and apps
+- [ ] Find ways to integration test domain-layer and react-native
-- [ ] Investigate immutable.js
+- [x] Investigate immutable.js
 - [ ] Sweep floors in living, dining, and bed room
 - [ ] Clean kitchen
 - [ ] Clean bathroom
-- [ ] Buy filing cabinet from Walmart
+- [x] Buy filing cabinet from Walmart

 # Week in review
 I was able to setup unit testing for react components using the following packages: